test-fullautomation/testresultwebapp/README.rst

 TRWebApp_ is a generic web based open source application which allows processing and displaying of test result data in a sophisticated way.

-TRWebApp_ uses a mysql data base, nodejs on server side and JavaScript on Web-Browser side.
+TRWebApp_ uses a mysql data base, Node,js on server side and JavaScript on Web-Browser side.

 TRWebApp_ was initially implemented at |IMG_BOSCH|
 `Robert Bosch Car Multimedia`_ and was open sourced in 2020.

+To understand more detail about the WebApp's features, the chart's meanings, the displayed information on each view, please refer to `TRWebApp’s Documentation`_.

 Usage
 -----

-TRWebApp_ has the main menu (on the top) which allows you to:
+TRWebApp_ has a main menu (on the top) which allows you to:

 - select the branch, variant, version or component for views/comparison.
 - select the range of time for displaying test results in charts.